neoforged/.github/primers/1.21.2/index.md

     - `LevelRenderer`
         - `getCapturedFrustrum` - Returns the frustrum box of the renderer.
         - `getCloudRenderer` - Returns the renderer for the clouds in the skybox.
+        - `onSectionBecomingNonEmpty` - Updates the section when it has data.
     - `LevelTargetBundle` - Holds the resource handles and render targets for the rendering stages.
     - `LightTexture`
         - `getBrightness` - Returns the brightness of the given ambient and sky light.